Terms of Service

 - During maternity/paternity leave, the arrangements are the same as stated in cases of clergy illness as detailed above

 Where fees and expenses are the responsibility of the parish, we suggest that a cheque be left for the visiting clergy or sent to them the following week.
 This is particularly important in the case of retired clergy.

 Retired clergy with permission to officiate (but not licenced), which includes ex-stipendiary clergy and ex-self-supporting ministers (SSMs) but does not include chaplains or licensed lay ministers (LLMs), are entitled to retain two thirds of the diocesan fee for weddings and funerals.
 All clergy covering services during a vacancy should be paid travel expenses only.
 The fee for occasional services taken by all other clergy must be paid to the Diocesan Board of Finance.
 There is no fee for a baptism service.

 There are up to date guidelines on all parochial fees including the parochial fees table, parochial fees retired clergy and service in vacancy fees.
 Alternatively, for further information on fees and the most up-to-date national current rates, please refer to Church of England website pages.

 Ordination or licensing grant – the diocese will pay a grant to those taking up an appointment for the first time after being ordained or licensed.
 The object of the grant is to help towards the cost of robes, theological books and other equipment that will be needed.
-The area diocesan director of ordinance (DDO) will be able to advise you on this type of grant and how to access it.
+The Area Director of Ordinands (DDO) will be able to advise you on this type of grant and how to access it.
 To find out who your area DDO is, visit the Staff List pages of the diocesan website.

 First appointment grant – the Diocesan Board of Finance make grants to stipendiary clergy and licensed lay workers.
 A first appointment grant is payable when taking up a post of first responsibility.
 The purpose of the grant is to help towards the cost of robes, theological books, office and other equipment needed.